 Protein shakes can do more than just provide balanced nutrition.
 Getting into the shake habit just might improve your eating habits, too.

-There are plenty of reasons that protein shakes are popular.
+There are plenty of reasons why protein shakes are popular.
 They can provide you with balanced nutrition that can replace a meal, they’re quick to make, and you can get creative and customize them with all kinds of add-ins.
-Those are all great reasons to use them, but there are other ways that protein shakes can improve your diet and eating habits.
-Using protein shakes can also address many common obstacles to eating well and achieving and maintaining a healthy weight.
-Here’s how protein shakes can help.
+Those are all great reasons, but there are other ways that protein shakes can improve your diet and eating habits.

 Keeping track of your daily calorie intake is an important key to weight management.
-But it’s not easy to do, and most people underestimate their calorie intake by 20% or so.
-Part of what makes calorie counting difficult is that it requires that you accurately weigh and measure everything you eat.
-Plus, you need to account for all the little details, like how the food is prepared or what condiments you ate with it.
-The beauty of protein shakes is that they are usually made up of just a few ingredients.
-The ingredients are easy to measure, so it’s quite easy to get an accurate calorie count of the finished shake.
+But it’s not easy to do; most people underestimate their calorie intake by 20% or so.
+Part of what makes calorie counting difficult is that it requires you to accurately weigh and measure everything you eat.
+Plus, you need to account for all the little details, like how the food is prepared or what condiments you eat with it.
+The beauty of protein shakes is that they’re usually made up of just a few ingredients that. are easy to measure.
+That allows you to get an accurate calorie count of the finished shake.

 Customizing your protein shake by adding fruits and vegetables allows for almost endless variety—and you can easily add a serving or two to your shake.
-To make this easy to do, keep a variety of frozen fruits on hand in your freezer.
+To make this quick and convenient, keep a variety of frozen fruits on hand in your freezer.
 And try adding veggies such as fresh or frozen spinach, carrots, kale or winter squash to your shake.

-A protein shake is naturally portion controlled, which can help you in a couple of ways.
+A protein shake is naturally portion-controlled, which can help you in a couple of ways.
 First, when you use your protein shake as a meal, your portion is defined for you.
-And having a protein shake at one meal might also help you control your portion size at your next meal, too.
-If your shake is nutritionally balanced and provides protein and carbohydrates to keep you satisfied from one meal to the next, you won’t be famished when you do sit down to eat.
+Having a protein shake at one meal might also help you control your portion size at your next meal, too.
+Also, if your shake is nutritionally balanced and provides protein and carbohydrates to keep you satisfied from one meal to the next, you won’t be famished when you do sit down to eat.
 And that can make it much easier for you to control how much food you put on your plate.

-When you’re on the run and hunger strikes, you might be tempted to dart into your local fast food place to satisfy your hunger quickly.
+When you’re on the run and hunger strikes, you might be tempted to dart into your local fast food place for quick satisfaction.
 But it can be challenging to find a healthy, balanced meal when you’re on the go.
 If you let yourself get too hungry, you’ll probably just grab the first thing you can—which may not be the healthiest thing.
 The fact that protein shakes are portable is a huge plus.
 Once your shake is blended, it’s ready to go—whether you’re on your way to work or school, running errands, or heading back to your desk at lunch.
 Protein shakes can be quick, healthy, convenient and delicious.
 What more could you ask for?